ctrautma/RHEL_NIC_QUALIFICATION/README.md

 To run the process\_my\_results.py script.
 You will need both the client and server side files from collection.sh script.
-You will also need the files from the pvp testing results, and the fl_change.dat file from the TC Flower tests.
+You will also need the files from the pvp testing results, and the fl_change.dat, fl_change.png files from the TC Flower tests.
 Use the -o argument to give an output filename for your report, i.e. results.xlsx.

 ```